How to save energy at home - 31 expert-approved tips to save energy, money and the planet

 7. Avoid the tumble dryer

-Tumble dryers use a shocking amount of energy, they can cost upwards of £190 a year to run based on usage twice a week.
+Tumble dryers use a shocking amount of energy, and they can cost upwards of £150 a year to run based on usage twice a week.
 You can easily work out how much it costs to run a tumble dryer yourself based on your specific model if you know the kWh.

-As a more cost-effective alternative consider drying clothes outside on a washing line or investing in one of the best heated clothes airers, which usually cost around 6p an hour to run.
+Thankfully, there are many ways to dry clothes without a tumble dryer that will also help you save energy at home.
+As a more cost-effective alternative, consider drying clothes outside on a washing line or investing in one of the best heated clothes airers, which usually cost significantly less to run.

 8. Cover your pans